logologo

 4. Incapacity Planning: A funded trust can provide a framework for managing your assets in the event of incapacity, ensuring your affairs are handled according to your wishes.

 6. Minimizing Family Disputes: A well-funded revocable living trust can help prevent potential conflicts or disputes among your heirs, as the terms of the trust are clearly defined.
+A proper declaration of who gets what helps in conflict management among the heirs thus preventing the estate from going to court.

 7. Protecting Assets: A properly funded revocable living trust can help shield your assets from creditors, lawsuits, or other potential threats.